kionkim/kakao.github.io/_posts/2018-08-02-sentiment_analysis_Rel_Net_Self_Atten.md

 $$ H =  (h_1, \ldots, h_T), \quad h_i \in \mathbb R^d $$

-When we use those information, we are frequently use the hidden state at the last time step.
+When we use those information, we frequently use the hidden state at the last time step only.
 It is not so easy to express all information from the sentence stored at only a small sized vector.

 ### CNN